 Sunshine Coast Council just saved ratepayers around $1 mil per year.

-Now that the council has finished the solar farm at 909 Yandina-Coolum Road in Valdora, they forecast that it will save ratepayers around $1mil a year.
-The plan is for the farm to power many of the council buildings on the sunshine coast of Australia.
+The council has finished the solar farm at 909 Yandina-Coolum Road in Valdora.
+With its completion, they forecast that it will save ratepayers around $1mil a year.
+The plan is for the farm to power many of the council buildings on the Sunshine Coast of Australia.

 During the project, the council contracted 10 local businesses, employing around 100 people.
 It’s good to see the commission is very interested in giving work to local companies where possible.